 Please note that applications and all required materials must be submitted prior to the deadline indicated for the program desired.
 Information on program-specific materials and deadlines can be found on the list of program admission guidelines.
 All graduate applications are reviewed by the individual program, whether degree- or non-degree seeking.

-Those wishing to be categorized as senior citizens must also complete and sign the Senior Citizen Addendum and bring it along with their SC driver’s license to the Graduate School Office, 310 Randolph Hall, to determine their eligibility, at least three weeks prior to the start of classes.
+Those wishing to be categorized as senior citizens must bring the following to the Graduate School Office, 310 Randolph Hall, where they will determine eligibility:

 At the graduate level, the $45 application fee DOES NOT include the $25 registration fee.
 Successful graduate candidates enrolling under the senior citizen tuition status must pay the $25 registration fee each semester.
 Registration (on a space-available basis) takes place the day after classes begin each fall and spring semester, and after the drop/add period for each summer term.